apache/dolphinscheduler-website/docs/en-us/2.0.3/user_doc/guide/installation/docker.md

 docker-compose up -d --scale dolphinscheduler-worker=3 dolphinscheduler-worker
 ```

-### How to deploy DolphinScheduler on Docker Swarm?
+### How to Deploy DolphinScheduler on Docker Swarm?

 Assuming that the Docker Swarm cluster has been created (If there is no Docker Swarm cluster, please refer to [create-swarm](https://docs.docker.com/engine/swarm/swarm-tutorial/create-swarm/))